adamdevelops/NotesBySolace/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+With the app running, some prepoulated notes with be there.
+You have the ability to search, create note via the button, edit or delete a note via buttons on each individual note.
+Any changes that are submitted with each of the actions will be saved to SQLite DB located in the project (notes.db)

+## Struggles in the Project's bulid process

+Through doing this project, definitely came with some hurdles.
+One I would take back is me being sick for week at the beginning of timeline receiving this (which would affect my decisions for certain solutions for the sake of time).

+//////////////////////

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.